 With excellent flight connections and the Britz depot at the airport, exploring New Zealand’s deep south from Queenstown couldn’t be easier.
-Tourist-town buzz, adrenaline activities, national park hikes, cross-country cycle trails, world-class wineries and restaurants – this itinerary packs in all this and more in under a week.
+The Britz Deep South itinerary highlights all the best things to see and do in Queenstown, Wanaka and the surrounds.
+Whether you’re seeking the tourist-town buzz, adrenaline-pumping activities, national park hikes, cross-country cycle trails or world-class wineries and restaurants – our Deep South itinerary packs in all this and more in just under a week.

 Queenstown to Queenstown